brendanmcfarland/brendanmcfarland.github.io/about.md

 ## Author

-Some fun facts about the setup of brendan include
+Some fun facts about the setup of brendan include:

 * terrible fantasy football manager
 * DC sports fan